Synchronized coherent charge oscillations in coupled double quantum dots: Model

 where the charging energy $U$ only has to be paid if either both left or both right quantum dots are occupied with an electron.
-To describe the coupling to the electronic leads we employ the Lindblad equation
+For simplicity, crossed capacitive couplings are neglected.

+The DQDs are very weakly coupled to the electronic leads via tunnel barriers such that individual electrons tunnel sequentially into and out of the DQDs.
+Then, the dynamics is governed by the Lindblad equation